dozyio/conncheck/README.md

 Checks that [`db.SetConnMaxLifetime`](https://pkg.go.dev/database/sql#DB.SetConnMaxLifetime)
 is set to a reasonable value to optimise performance. `SetConnMaxLifetime` accepts a `time.Duration` that is in nanoseconds but is often configured incorrectly.
-This can lead to performance issues, such as a new connection on every request.
-In production, we saw a 5x increase in throughput when configured correctly.
+This can lead to performance issues such as a new connection on every request.
+In production, we saw a 5x increase in throughput when `db.SetConnMaxLifetime` was configured correctly.

 ## Recommendations